Access Georgia Public Information & State Records (Free)

 Forsyth, GA 31029

-Georgia Federal Prison
+Georgia Federal Prisons

-There are five federal prisons and two federal prison camps located in the state of Georgia and are maintained by the Bureau of Prisons (BOP).
 The BOP maintains a database of inmates that have been incarcerated or released after 1982 in federal prisons throughout the union.
-It has a Federal Prison Inmate Locator on its website that is free to use, and the requester searches either the user name or inmate number.
+It has a Federal Prison Inmate Locator on its website that is free to use, and the requester searches either the user name or inmate number.15

 Federal Bureau of Prisons website screenshot with find an inmate search tool with choices for both name and inmate number lookup.

-Source: Federal Bureau of Prisons17
+Source: Federal Bureau of Prisons15

-Knowing when an inmate will be released is a matter of concern for many, including the inmate, family members, friends, and crucially the victim of the inmate if this applies.
 In some jurisdictions, it is mandated by law that victims are informed of an upcoming release date or parole hearing; these notifications serve as a way to protect the rights of these victims.

 State Prison Release Date